Mesa Dog Bite Attorneys

 Helping Animal Attack Victims Recover Compensation

 Nearly 90 million households in the U.S. have at least one dog as a pet, which makes them one of the most popular four-footed family members in the nation.
-Although a dog may be lovable, cuddly, loyal, and man’s best friend, according the Centers for Disease Control, about 4.5 million dog bites occur each year.
+Although a dog may be lovable, cuddly, loyal, and man’s best friend, about 4.5 million dog bites occur each year according the Centers for Disease Control.
 If you crunch the numbers, that means that about 1 out of every 72 people get bitten by a dog every year.
 It’s more common than you might think.

-The Mesa dog bite attorneys at SGP Law understand the physical, emotional, and psychological effects that a dog attack can have on a person.
+The Mesa dog bite attorneys at Skousen, Gulbrandsen & Patience, PLC understand the physical, emotional, and psychological effects that a dog attack can have on a person.
 Our experienced attorneys handle dog bite cases and will fight for your rights and for the compensation you deserve if you have been bitten by a dog.

-Finally, in order to receive compensation for a dog bite injury, it is necessary to communicate with the insurance company – not yours, but that of the dog’s owner.
-And the insurance company isn’t going to be on your side; in a personal injury case, it is usually the opposing party.
-So, insurers often look for a quick settlement to avoid paying for all of the costs associated with the injury.
-An experienced attorney knows how to deal with insurance companies so they do not unduly delay the claim or pressure you to settle too quickly.
+Finally, in order to receive compensation for a dog bite injury, it is necessary to communicate with the insurance company ꟷ not yours, but that of the dog’s owner.
+The insurance company isn’t going to be on your side; in a personal injury case, it is usually the opposing party.
+So, insurers often look for a quick settlement to avoid paying for all the costs associated with the injury.
+An experienced attorney knows how to deal with insurance companies, so they do not unduly delay the claim or pressure you to settle too quickly.

 Types of Dog Bite Claims